gwu202/Report/LAUS/README (5).md

-# Web Scraping Project - U.S. Bureau of Labor Statistics
+sc# Web Scraping Project - U.S. Bureau of Labor Statistics

 This project utilizes Python Scrapy to scrape data from the U.S. Bureau of Labor Statistics (LAUS) website (https://www.bls.gov/lau/tables.htm).
 The goal is to automate the extraction of data from the websites without API or Download access.